TomekLeszczynski/Shadow-Boxing-App/README.md

 if (!v$.value.$error || !v$.value.$invalid) return
 ```

-### Issues & Conclusions
+# Issues & Conclusions

 - **Accessibility**

-  - Due to the specific nature of the boxing training, some functionalities of the shadow boxing training are not fully accessible to users with various disabilities.
+  - Due to the specific nature of the boxing training, some functionalities are not fully accessible to users with various disabilities.
 The advanced training mode doesn't provide any visual display of the punch commands that the user hears.
 This element requires further development;
   - Router Links are not tabbable properly.
 All router links are working correctly while navigating by 'Tab' by user but don't see outline or any visual sign of focus.
 Adding additional tailwind classes didn't help. **WAVE** (web accessibility evaluation tool) didn't recognized this as an error.
 This element need further development;

 - **Clean Code**